scottkawai/sendgrid-swift/README.md

 ## \*A Note About Linux

 While this library does function on Linux via the Swift Package Manager, it relies upon the [open source Foundation library](https://github.com/apple/swift-corelibs-foundation) (specifically `URLSession`).
 As it stands, [`URLSession` hasn't been fully implemented yet](https://github.com/apple/swift-corelibs-foundation/blob/master/Docs/Status.md).
-While this library uses what has been implemented to make the HTTP requests, critical implementations such as invalidating the session are unavailable, which could lead to unexpected behaviors such as memory leaks.
-This being said, Linux supported in this library should be treated as *experimental*.
+This library uses what has been implemented to make the HTTP requests, but critical implementations such as invalidating the session are unavailable, which could lead to unexpected behaviors such as memory leaks.
+That being said, Linux supported in this library should be treated as *experimental*.

 ## Full Documentation